+Related Services procured:

-- a) are of satisfactory quality and in accordance with the requirements of the entire project; - b) will be delivered completely and in a timely manner; and - c) are priced competitively to ensure the economic and financial viability of the project.
+b) will be delivered completely and in a timely manner; and

+c) Are priced competitively to ensure the economic and financial viability of the project.

-Eligibility
+1.8 Eligibility

-- 1.11 It is a fundamental policy of IsDB that the Request for Bids (RFB) shall unequivocally stipulate that the Goods, Works and/or related services provided by the Contractor, and its associates and subcontractors, shall be in strict compliance with the Boycott Regulations of the Organization of the Islamic Cooperation, the League of Arab States and the African Union (Boycott Regulations).
+- 1.8.1 It is a fundamental policy of IsDB that the Request for Bids (RFB) shall unequivocally stipulate that the Goods, Works and/or Related Services provided by the Contractor, and its associates and sub-contractors, shall be in strict compliance with the Boycott Regulations of the Organization of the Islamic Cooperation, the League of Arab States, and the African Union (Boycott Regulations).
 The Beneficiary shall advise prospective Bidders that Bids will only be considered from Firms that are not subject to these Boycott Regulations.
-The Bidder shall provide a letter of oath to that effect. - 1.12 A Firm from a country may be excluded if: - a) as a matter of law or official regulation, the Beneficiary's country prohibits commercial relations with that country; - b) by an act of compliance with a decision of the United Nations Security Council taken under Chapter VII of the Charter of the United Nations the Beneficiary's country prohibits any imports of Goods from, or payments to, a particular country, person or entity; or - c) in accordance with IsDB's Cross-Debarment Agreement. - 1.13 The eligibility of a Firm will be determined during the evaluation process.
+The Bidder shall provide a letter of oath to that effect. - 1.8.2 A Firm from a country may be excluded if:

+a) As a matter of law or official regulation, the Beneficiary's country prohibits commercial relations with that country;

+b) By an act of compliance with a decision of the United Nations Security Council taken under Chapter VII of the Charter of the United Nations the Beneficiary's country prohibits any imports of Goods from, or payments to, a particular country, person, or entity; or

+- c) In accordance with IsDB's Cross-Debarment Agreement. - 1.8.3 The eligibility of a Firm will be determined during the evaluation process.
 In cases where Firms withhold information to evade disqualification on account of the eligibility requirement, the Beneficiary will have the right to cancel the contract at any time and also to penalize such Firms and claim compensation for losses incurred by the Beneficiary and/or IsDB as a consequence thereof.
-IsDB reserves the right not to honour any contract if the Contractor involved is found to be ineligible based on the eligibility requirement stated herein. - 1.14 For the purpose of these Guidelines, a Member Country (MC) Firm shall comply with all of the following: - a) it is established or incorporated in an IsDB MC; - b) its principal place of business is located in an IsDB MC; and - c) it is more than fifty (50) per cent beneficially owned by a Firm or Firms (which must also qualify as to nationality) in one or more MC and/or citizens of such MC. - 1.15 For the purpose of these Guidelines, a domestic Firm of an MC is defined as follows:
+IsDB reserves the right not to honour any contract if the Contractor involved is found to be ineligible based on the eligibility requirement stated herein. - 1.8.4 For the purpose of these Guidelines, a Member Country (MC) Firm shall comply with all of the following:

+a) It is established or incorporated in an IsDB MC;

+b) Its principal place of business is located in an IsDB MC; and c) It is more than fifty (50) per cent beneficially owned by a Firm or Firms (which must also qualify as to nationality) in one or more MC and/or citizens of such MC.
+1.8.5 For the purpose of these Guidelines, a domestic Firm of an MC is defined as follows:

-- a) it is established or incorporated in the MC where the Works are to be carried out and/or where the Goods are to be delivered; - b) its principal place of business is located in the Beneficiary's MC; and - c) it is more than fifty (50) per cent beneficially owned by a Firm or Firms (which must also qualify as to nationality) in the Beneficiary's MC and/or citizens of such MC. - 1.16 State-Owned Enterprises (SOEs) in the Beneficiary's country may participate only if they can establish that they: - a) are legally and financially autonomous of the Beneficiary; - b) operate under commercial law; and - c) are not dependent on the budget of the Beneficiary's government. - 1.17 A Firm or individual declared ineligible by IsDB in accordance with Paragraph 1.39 of these Guidelines, or in accordance with the IsDB Group Anti-Corruption Guidelines on Preventing and Combating Fraud and Corruption in IsDB Group-Financed Projects and other sanctions procedures, shall be ineligible to be awarded any IsDB-financed contract during the period of time determined by IsDB.
+a) It is established or incorporated in the MC where the Works are to be carried out and/or where the Goods are to be delivered;

+b) Its principal place of business is located in the Beneficiary's MC; and c) It is more than fifty (50) per cent beneficially owned by a Firm or Firms (which must also qualify as to nationality) in the Beneficiary's MC and/or citizens of such MC.

+1.8.6 State-Owned Enterprises (SOEs) in the Beneficiary's country may participate only if they can establish that they:

+a) Are legally and financially autonomous of the Beneficiary;

+b) Operate under commercial law; and

+Are not dependent on the budget of the Beneficiary's government.

+1.8.7 A Firm or individual declared ineligible by IsDB in accordance with (Part 1 Chapter 1 Paragraph 1.15) of these Guidelines, or in accordance with the IsDB Group Anti-Corruption Guidelines on Preventing and Combating Fraud and Corruption in IsDB Group-Financed Projects and other sanctions procedures, shall be ineligible to be awarded any IsDB-financed contract during the period of time determined by IsDB.

-Conflict of interest
+1.9 Conflict of Interest